 - over the kidney area for adrenal support.

 Before we wrap up this section, keep in mind that clary sage blends well with oils like:

 - Citrus oils (lemon, grapefruit, bergamot, lime, sweet orange, mandarin, tangerine)

 Many of these oils have therapeutic benefits that can be an excellent complement to clary sage.
 For example, lavender is also helpful for hormones and is a gentle anti-inflammatory.
 It can be combined with clary sage to ease menstrual discomfort.

 5 CLARY SAGE ESSENTIAL OIL BLENDS FOR HORMONES

-In this section we’re going to look at 5 different recipes that you can use for menstrual pain, acne, hot flashes and more.
+In this section we’re going to look at five clary sage recipes that you can use for various hormonal imbalance symptoms including menstrual pain, acne and hot flashes.

 18 drops lavender oil